 Hiking is one of the most popular activities in Grand Teton National Park.
 The rugged nature of the landscape, including steep trails, high elevation and extreme and abrupt weather changes, make this activity both fun and challenging.
 The park has numerous trailheads, including scenic hikes around lakes such as Phelps, Jenny, Leigh and Taggart.
 During July and August, most trailhead parking areas fill early in the day, so it would be advisable to start your hike early or plan for alternate hikes.

 9. Scenic Drives

-View the geology, wildlife, and plants of Grand Teton National Park from the comfort and safety of your car.
+View the geology, wildlife and plants of Grand Teton National Park from the comfort and safety of your car.
 Scenic drives are a popular activity in the park, especially for families.
 Many turnouts are present along park roads, providing safe places for visitors to enjoy scenic views, witness wildlife and take photographs.
 The Jenny Lake Scenic Drive skirts the east shore of Jenny Lake and provides stunning views of the peaks.
-Take Signal Mountain Summit Road to witness panoramic views of the Teton Range, Jackson Hole valley and Jackson Lake.
+Take Signal Mountain Summit Road to witness panoramic views of the Teton Range, the Jackson Hole valley and Jackson Lake.